What happens when you ignore hunger cues? A Dancer’s Guide to Hunger and Fullness

 #4: Use the Hunger/Fullness Scale

 Now let’s talk about that hunger/fullness scale.
 As you start the process, realize that it’s common to be familiar with the extremes of the scale: extreme hunger and extreme fullness.
 Utilize each meal, when possible, to assess.
 You’re likely to start feeling hunger in your stomach, but you can also feel hunger in your head with lightheadedness and mood swings being a strong sign of extreme hunger.
 Prepare balanced snacks to avoid these instances.
 When it comes to your actual eating experience, assess your fullness and satisfaction.
-Revert back to that question, “at this point, will I feel energized and satisfied for the next few hours?”
+Revert back to that question, “At this point, will I feel energized and satisfied for the next few hours?”

-If you want a bit more help, then be sure to check out my program, The Healthy Dancer, where we dive into the nitty-gritty of utilizing the hunger/fullness scale.
+If you want a bit more help, then be sure to check out my program, The Healthy Dancer®, where we dive into the nitty-gritty of utilizing the hunger/fullness scale.
+PS- snag my free guide to navigate your meals and snacks.